A Typical Day

 Every evening we gather again for dinner and fellowship to wrap up the day’s events.
-After the meal, the residents are free to attend small groups (various ones offered throughout the week), relax, or play sports, spending their time as they choose.
+After the meal, the residents are free to attend recovery meetings, relax, or play sports, spending their time as they choose.
 They have homework and scheduled reading assignments but

 it is up to each of them as to how they choose to spend their time.